 Firstly, any task where a student is required to work with something tangible is bound to be assessing the student on the higher levels of Bloom’s.
 Designing a learning path to end with a creative or evaluative task ensures that students are scaffolded to the top of Bloom’s.
 When students are required to physically create something, they will naturally begin to apply the learning they have gained along the way, through the previous levels, in the creation task.

 Secondly, and especially so in a market catering to working professionals, these kinds of tasks create demonstrable evidence of learning.
 If, for example, a student is able to walk away from a unit or module with a carefully marked-up document, or indeed one which they themselves have created, they are able to clearly show what they have learnt.
 These are often referred to as portfolios of evidence and are useful for students and educators alike.

-Figure 1: In the UCT GSB Fundamentals of Values-based Leadership short course, students complete a PDF document that functions as a portfolio of evidence once they have completed the course.
+Figure 1: In the UCT GSB Values-based Leadership short course, students complete a PDF document that functions as a portfolio of evidence once they have completed the course.

 Before a student reaches the level of Create they should be able to perform tasks at the level of Evaluate.
 Some of the verbs associated with Evaluate are:

 As is evident from the above list of verbs, the focus of learning outcomes at the level of Evaluate is on the student’s ability to make informed decisions and suggestions based on a given set of information.
 At the previous level of Analyse, the requirement is simply to gather and organise information, as well as understand it.
 However, once the student reaches Evaluate, they are now required to synthesise this information and make decisions based on previous learnings and conceptual understanding.

 Following our example from Parts 1 and 2 of this blog series, imagine our guitar student is now tasked with creating a musical mash-up for an upcoming performance.
 They are provided with two pieces of music and are asked to combine them in a creative way.
 The learning outcomes for such a task could be: